BA validated by the University of East Anglia | Diploma validated by Trinity College London

 Public performance is the focus of the third year and students present a range of musicals and a professional showcase to agents, casting directors and other industry figures as well as the general public.
 Roles are cast to highlight individual talents with students given a range of different sized roles over the year.

-Opportunities to engage in film work and a musical are included in the final year’s repertoire to prepare students for a diverse performance career.
-Third year students also work closely with Mountview’s Industry Liaison team to hone their CVs, create a showreel and prepare for agents’ interviews and auditions.
+Opportunities to engage in film work and a play are included in the final year’s repertoire to prepare students for a diverse performance career.
+Third year students create a showreel and work closely with Mountview’s industry liaison office to hone their CVs and prepare for agents’ interviews and auditions.